 AHS met with the Arizona Science Center (Phoenix History Museum) to discuss the potential acquisition - ASC will donate the PHM collection to AHS.
 AHS will have the priority pick of most 2D and 3D collections.
 AHS can select themed groupings from the collection; deaccession will be necessary to store ASC acquisitions.
 This acquisition will improve AHS' overall collection holdings.
-An additional donation from ASC/PHM of rolling shelves would expand AHS storage capability.
+An added donation of rolling shelves will expand AHS storage capability.
 There are no updates on the Phelps or AIA possible acquisitions.